julien/git-get/README.md

 - Getting the patches for a pull request (if I'm really feeling confident)
 - Sending a PR

-These are trivial and daily operations that I execute various times daily, and while everything is possible with git and a browser I thought automating some of these tasks might be worth it, after trying similar tools, but I didn't want to depend on anything else than a shell script and git to do all of this, which explains why the "code" is what it is.
+These are trivial operations that can all be done with git and a browser but automating them can save time.
+I also didn't want to depend on anything else than a shell script and git to do all of this, which explains why the "code" is what it is.

 ### Installation: